Magnetic field-induced giant enhancement of electron-phonon energy transfer in strongly disordered conductors

-In conclusion, we presented an intrinsic relation between electron-phonon cooling and ultrasound attenuation due to conduction electrons and demonstrated an existence of a general relaxation mechanism that leads to enhancement of both the e-ph cooling power and the phonon decay rate.
-In particular, this relaxation mechanism is important for semiconductor heterostructures due to weakness of Coulomb interaction between conduction electrons; measurements of ultrasound attenuation may be used to determine the background dielectric constant $\varepsilon$.
-Another version of the same mechanism is operative in the presence of weakly mixed electronic sub-bands.
-In particular, it may lead to a strong dependence of the cooling power on the external magnetic field or on the intrinsic exchange field in ferromagnetic metals.
+In conclusion, we demonstrated an existence of a general relaxation mechanism that leads to enhancement of both the e-ph cooling power and the phonon decay rate.
+In particular, it may lead to a strong enhancement of the cooling power in disordered conductors in the external magnetic field or in disordered ferromagnetic metals.

 We are grateful to S. Dorozhkin, M. Gershenson, J. Pekola, M. Reznikov and K. Tikhonov for useful discussions.
 The research done by M.V.F. and A.V.S was supported by the RFBR grant \# 10-02-00554.
 A.V.S. also acknowledges support from Dynasty foundation.